adrienkohlbecker/datadog-agent-arm/README.md

 ### Known issues

 - (`armv7`/`armhf`) The trace agent makes heavy use of atomic.*Int64 class of functions, which all panic on 32 bits architectures.
 I was able to fix the process agent here https://github.com/DataDog/datadog-process-agent/pull/198 but for trace I think somebody from Datadog would be better equipped to make the right choices, given the amount of call sites.
+- The `aerospike` and `ibm_mq` don't build on ARM and are thus blacklisted.

 ### Patches

 We apply patches from the following PRs, pending an official release:
 - https://github.com/DataDog/datadog-agent/pull/2495: compile the process-agent from source
 - https://github.com/DataDog/datadog-agent/pull/2497: add postgresql dependency for psycopg2
+- https://github.com/DataDog/datadog-agent/pull/3456: blacklist the aerospike and ibm_mq checks
 - https://github.com/DataDog/omnibus-software/pull/216: add libffi dependency to datadog-pip
+- https://github.com/DataDog/omnibus-software/pull/314: update autoconf configuration to support building on newer platforms (arm64)

 ### How to use: